FFRI/ProjectChampollion/docs_src/src/part1.md

 If not found, `find_translation_in_tree_x86` returns 0.
 In this case, `translate` (`0x00028954+runtime`) function is called in the `FUN_00011a54` function (Figure 16).

 The `translate` function, which will be explained in detail in the next section, translates x86\_64 code into arm64 code in JIT and returning the result.
-The `translate` function is probably called when calling a function of a shared library that does not have an AOT file at the time of execution.
+The `translate` function is probably called when calling a function in a shared library that does not have an AOT file at the time of execution.

 Finally, `resolve_x64_addr` assigns the return value to x22, and goes back to the AOT file.